Open Conceptual Data Models

 - A technology for creating self-describing Web resources

-- Entity's type definition 'accompanies' it using rdfs:type
+- Data Item's type definition 'accompanies' it via rdfs:type relations

-- An RDF dataset can be queried using SPARQL without knowing anything beforehand about the data
+- An RDF based data can be queried using SPARQL without knowing anything beforehand about the

-- Provides the basis for powerful data exploration tools
+- Provides the basis for powerful deductive data exploration tools

 Logical / Relational Schema